ml4ai/delphi/README.md

 exist.
 Otherwise, just append the environment variable declarations to the end of that file.

-Here are the variabels to add:
+Here are the variables to add:

 - Set the PYTHONPATH to include the absolute path to the root of the delphi project.
 For example: